deargle/deargle.github.io/class/security/final-exam-review.md

 * What is the difference between hashing and encrypting?

 * If you change only a single bit in a file of billions of bits, you might reason that the hashes would be nearly the same.
 Are they?
 Explain why or why not, and name the effect at play.

+* Be able to perform simple substitution and transposition encryption, like you did in the lab.

 ## Digital Certificates